Patient and Family Advisors

 Jodi Rock |

 My name is Jodi Rock, I am turtle clan, Mohawk Nation, Six Nations of the Grand River.
 I am registered with Mississaugas of the Credit First Nation, I consider both to be my home communities.
 I currently live and work in Hamilton, ON and have lived most of my life off reserve.
-I am a mom to 4, an Auntie to 4, a great Auntie to 4, and a loving caretaker of 4 dogs.
+I am a mom to 4, an Auntie to 4, a great Auntie to 4, and a loving caretaker of 4 4leggeds.

-In my work life I came to Hamilton to work for HRIC, moving to De dwa da dehs nyes and NWC before moving to system work.
+In my work life i came to Hamilton to work for HRIC, moving to De dwa da dehs nyes and NWC before moving to system work.
 I have worked in patient navigation, home visitation and front line/management roles in programs that supported those chronically unhoused, and survivors of family violence/human trafficking.
-At system levels I worked on projects that coordinated care for clients with complex needs, enhancing cultural safety for Indigenous people and building partnerships between Indigenous and non-Indigenous led health and social supports.
-On a volunteer basis I am a member or my Nation’s health pillar and support Brant/Hamilton health care systems as a patient and family advisor.
+At system levels i worked on projects that coordinated care for clients with complex needs, enhancing cultural safety for Indigenous people and building partnerships between Indigenous and non-Indigenous led health and social supports.
+On a volunteer basis i am a member or my Nation’s health pillar and support Brant/Hamilton health care systems as a patient and family advisor.

 |